Learning Commons

 Problem TWO | Not enough information

-Your topics is likely too narrow.
-When the topic you choose is too narrow or unique, you will experience much difficulty locating information on the topic.
-Considering the criteria for your assignment, you may not need to narrow your research to a city, province, or country.
+Your topic is likely too narrow.
+When the topic you choose is too narrow or unique -- Perhaps you have narrowed your research to a city, province, or country -- you will experience much difficulty locating information on the topic.
+The following topic, which specifies a city, may be too narrow:

-Examples: The incidence of asthma in female children living living in Kitchener-Waterloo in the 2000s.
+Example: The incidence of asthma in female children living in Kitchener-Waterloo in the 2000s.

 Problem THREE | Many results when searching the Web; however, you cannot find sources in library databases

 Your topic might be too common or popular rather than academic or scholarly, or too recent.
-There are many popular topics that make it into academic literature.
-If your topics centers on sports figures, rock music, or car models you will find discussion in pop culture and popular press than in academia.
-Conversely some topics may be quiet new and researchers may not have conducted research nor published journal articles or books on the topic .
+There are many popular topics that make it into academic literature; however if your topic centers on sports figures, rock music, or car models you will find discussion in pop culture and popular press rather than in academia.
+Conversely, some topics may be quite new and researchers may not have conducted research nor published journal articles or books on the topic.
 Newspapers and popular magazines may provide some insights or predictions, but depending on the assignment criteria, you may have to refocus your research interest and question.

 Take time at the start of your research to explore your topic through various strategies.
-There are many strategies available, here are a few:
+Here are a few of the many strategies available:

 These strategies will help you set a solid foundation upon which to build your topic.

-NOTE: It is reasonable for your to adjust and shift the focus and scope of your paper.
+NOTE: Instructors consider it reasonable during the research phase to adjust the focus and scope of your paper.